Wildland fire suppression for the State of New Jersey covering Middlesex and Monmouth Counties in Central New Jersey

 WEATHER ALERTS

-ELEVATED RISK FOR FIRE SPREAD THURSDAY FOR ALL OF NJ
+ELEVATED RISK FOR FIRE SPREAD THIS AFTERNOON FOR MOST OF NJ...

-There is an increased risk for rapid fire spread later today across portions of New Jersey.
-Minimum relative humidity values will be around 20 percent combined with west to northwest winds of 10 to 20 mph with gusts up to 25 mph.
-High temperatures today will be in the mid to upper 50s.
+There is an elevated risk for fire spread this afternoon across most of New Jersey and Delaware.
+Minimum relative humidity values will drop to between mostly 25 and 35 percent this afternoon, and southwesterly winds will increase to 15 to 20 mph with gusts up to 30 mph.
 These conditions, along with the continued drying of fine fuels, could support the rapid spread of any fires that ignite, which could quickly become difficult to control.
+The winds will diminish tonight and the relative humidity will also increase.

 Outdoor burning is strongly discouraged.
 Be sure to properly extinguish or dispose of any potential ignition sources, including smoking materials such as cigarette butts.